1995 San Diego tank rampage

-The 1995 San Diego tank rampage was the theft of an M60A3 tank by a local man—Shawn Timothy Nelson—and his destruction of cars and utilities therewith in suburban San Diego.
+On May 17, 1995, 35-year-old Shawn Timothy Nelson stole an M60A3 tank from a local California Army National Guard armory in San Diego, United States, and drove 6 mi through nearby neighborhoods, crushing cars and infrastructure in his path—though without injuring anyone.

 Nelson was a native Californian and United States Army veteran with unusual habits that drew the attention of his neighbors.
-In late spring 1995, the 35-year-old had recently suffered financial, professional, and interpersonal setbacks, some of which stemmed from long-term substance abuse.
+Leading up to the rampage, he had suffered financial, professional, and interpersonal setbacks, some of which stemmed from long-term substance abuse.